Cathedral of the Holy Trinity (Quebec): History

 The Diocese of Quebec was founded in 1793.
 Its first bishop, Dr. Jacob Mountain, gave his early attention to the erection of a cathedral.
 The completed building, designed by military officers William Robe and William Hall, was built between 1800 and 1804.
 It was consecrated on August 28, 1804, becoming the first Anglican cathedral to be built outside of the British Isles.

+In 1859-1860 William Carter served as the cathedral's organist, and staged what was then the largest Handel Festival ever presented in Canada in April 1859.

 Design

 Designed in the neoclassic Palladian style, the cathedral was modeled after the St Martin-in-the-Fields Church in Trafalgar Square, London, and the Marylebone Chapel (now known as St Peter, Vere Street).
 King George III paid for the construction of the cathedral, and provided a folio Bible, communion silverware, and large prayer books to be used for worship.

-The bell-tower is home to 8 bells, founded by Whitechapel in 1830, which are the oldest change-ringing peal in Canada.
+The bell-tower is home to eight bells founded by the Whitechapel Bell Foundry in 1830, which are the oldest change-ringing peal in Canada.
 Due to deterioration, they were brought down in 2006, sent to Whitechapel in London for retuning, and reinstalled in April 2007.